Ether Dome: Warren and Lucia Prosperi's Ether Day, 1846

 On one Sunday in January, 2001, a group convened to re-enact the historic event on site at the original location, MGH's Ether Dome, with the Boston press corps in attendance.
 Two hours were spent debating the likely orientation of the operating chair and instrument table and who would have been standing where so that everyone, including the students in the gallery, could see the action.
 Many configurations were tested, and The Prosperis photographed hundred of photographs a cast of 20 men, mostly MGH physicians, who gathered in the Ether Dome in January 2000 dressed in period costumes.
 Finally the scene was set and recorded.

 Over the course of 2001, Warren Prosperi created the painting with its life-size figures on site in the Ether Dome, allowing visitors to witness the emergence of the historic re-enactment.
 This painting now hangs on the front wall of the amphitheater.

 One additional footnote: a special unveiling of Ether Day, 1846 was planned for the meeting of the Halsted Society at the Massachusetts General Hospital on September 12, 2001.
 Because of the infamous events of the previous day, that meeting was canceled (but held two years later).

 As the mural depicts, in the years before antiseptic and aseptic surgery, a surgeon typically operated in a frock coat as was appropriate for the dignity of his profession.
 The ivory or ebony handles of his surgical instruments signaled his status but made the instruments difficult to clean.
 Sterile surgery was not achieved at the MGH until the 1880s.

 Mummy (the hospital's oldest patient)

 On May 4, 1823, Massachusetts General Hospital received an Egyptian mummy from the city of Boston, complete with painted wooden inner and outer coffins.
 The ensemble had been given to the city by Jacob Van Lennep, a Dutch merchant living in Symrna, Ottoman Empire (modern day İzmir, Turkey) in the early 19th century.
-It is thought that Mr. Van Lennep, who was also the Counsel General of the Netherlands, bought the mummy as a gift to Boston as a way to impress his native New England in-laws.
+It is thought that Mr. Van Lennep, who was also the consul general of the Netherlands, bought the mummy as a gift to Boston as a way to impress his native New England in-laws.